Pringleman83/Zeus-Trigger/README.md

 BUTTON_3 = Right

 The current code shows the Zeus Trigger logo and flashes it a few times.
-There's then a seven item menu that can be navigated using the left and right buttons.
+There's then a six item menu that can be navigated using the left and right buttons.
 The centre button lights up the selected item momentarily.
+The first menu item is an example item with a sub menu.
+The sub menu has 6 items incluing a back option.
+These menus can be selected using the centre button.
+The second item in the main menu is to send a "shoot" command via the IR LED to a Nikon camera.

 The buttons also illuminate the following LEDs for testing purposes:
 BUTTON_1 = green LED